View Search Results

 Offers a unique bracelet identification-tracking program for individuals prone to wandering and who have dementia such as Alzheimer’s disease or developmental disorders such as autism spectrum disorder.
 The program does not serve as a “sitter,” but rather provides extra support to the caregiver and family to keep the loved one in the community.

-Provides assistance for older adults, people with disabilities and other vulnerable individuals who are unable to act on their own behalf or manage their own affairs, or who are in immediate danger due to physical or emotional abuse, unsafe or hazardous living conditions, exploitation, neglect, self-neglect or abandonment.
-APS Report Application
+Provides assistance for older adults, people with disabilities and other vulnerable individuals.
+These individuals are unable to act on their own behalf or manage their own affairs, or who are in immediate danger due to physical or emotional abuse, unsafe or hazardous living conditions, exploitation, neglect, self-neglect or abandonment.

 Responds to crisis, offering assistance to older adults who are in situations of abuse, financial exploitation, and neglect.
 For those who need protection of their rights.